ritamsarmah/ritamsarmah.github.io/src/projects/accelerate/faq-ios.md

 {% collapse "Why aren't my updated shortcuts or preferences working?" %}

 After you make changes to any of Accelerate's preferences, refresh any currently open websites to see the updates.
 If the changes still aren't showing, try restarting Safari.

 {% endcollapse %}

+{% collapse "Why isn't my updated textfield preference being saved?" %}

+After you change a textfield in Accelerate's preferences, such as the "Default Speed" or a shortcut's associated value, you'll need to tap Done/Return on your keyboard to confirm your value.
+Make sure you also tap "Save" after you finish editing a shortcut.

+{% endcollapse %}